Common Configuration Enumeration (CCE) -- About CCE

 Why CCE

 When dealing with information from multiple sources, use of consistent identifiers can improve data correlation; enable interoperability; foster automation; and ease the gathering of metrics for use in situation awareness, IT security audits, and regulatory compliance.
-For example, Common Vulnerabilities and Exposures (CVE) provides this capability for information security vulnerabilities.
+For example, Common Vulnerabilities and Exposures (CVE®) provides this capability for information security vulnerabilities.

 Each entry on the CCE List contains the following five attributes:

-• CCE Identifier Number – current version is "CCE-2715-1"
+• CCE Identifier Number – "CCE-2715-1"

 • Description – a humanly understandable description of the configuration issue